timooo-thy/fake-real-news-classifier/README.md

 # Fake/Real News Detection
 News Classification (Dataset from Kaggle)
 # About
 Our project is all about fighting fake news by building a system that can automatically tell if a news article is real or fake.
 In today's world of social media and online news, it's becoming harder to know what to believe.
-That's where our machine learning model comes in - it analyses the content of news articles using fancy language processing techniques to figure out if they're telling the truth or not.

 To address this problem, we have built a machine learning model that uses natural language processing techniques to analyse the content of news articles and determine their credibility.
 We trained our model on a large dataset of labeled news articles, which we carefully curated to include examples of both real and fake news.